WilliamCarlos/williamcarlos.github.io/_posts/2019-5-24-concurrent-systems-and-process-algebras.markdown

 </script>

 #### Table of Contents

+* Why Study Process Algebras
+It's definitely an acquired taste.
+You can do things like *measure* non-determinism.

 * What is a concurrent system?
 Life is a concurrent system.
 (Sounds dramatic, I know, but bear with me, it's actually not a bad example).
 When most people think of computers, you think of a computation machine that processes things sequentially.
 For example, when you run a script on your computer, it executes... sequentially.
 In life, the things you do are done, by and large, sequentially.
 Birth -> Kindergarten -> High School -> College -> #CubicleLyfe -> Retirement -> Death.
 Breakfast -> Classes -> Lunch -> Homework -> Dinner -> Game of Thrones -> Sleep.